hauct/de-motor-collision-data-pipeline/local/README.md

-# Step-by-Step Guide for Data Engineering Zoomcamp Project (local version)
+# Step-by-Step Guide for Motor Collision Data Project (local version)

 This manual provides the steps required to replicate the outcomes of the project: